 Selling Safety: Why the Success of Your IoT Product Depends on Security

 As the popularity of Internet-of-Things devices continues to grow, cybersecurity will play an increasingly important role in consumer preferences.
 In a recent IEEE paper titled The Internet of Things Promises New Benefits and Risks, MIT researchers consider the significance of security in the adoption of new IoT products.
-They also cover other factors that may encourage adoption in areas that have seen slow growth relative to others.
+The researchers also discuss other factors that may encourage adoption in areas that have seen slow growth relative to others.

 Consumers Want Safety